RubaTeixeira/Something-about-testing/README.md

    **To** be able to list and register coupons <br>
   >
   > **Business rules:**
-  > + Must list all registered coupons or list by coupon ID;
   > + You must register the coupons with the mandatory fields below:
   >   * Coupon code
   >   * Value